 Here are the top five reasons top choose a career in medical billing or medical coding.

 - Cost effective training.
 You don’t need a college degree to enter the medical billing and coding fields.
 A professional certification and healthcare (or related field) experience is all that’s needed.
-Towson University Continuing and Professional Studies offers both an Online Medical Billing Course and an Online Certified Medical Coding Course to prepare you for nationally-recognized certifications.
+Towson University Continuing and Professional Studies offers an Medical Billing Course and a Certified Professional Medical Coding Course to prepare you for nationally-recognized certifications.